fishinthecalculator/gocix/doc/README.md

 ` containers ` (default: ` () ` ) (type: list-of-oci-containers)
 The list of ` oci-container-configuration ` records representing the containers to provision.
+Most users are supposed not to use this field and use the ` oci-extension ` record instead.

 ` networks ` (default: ` () ` ) (type: list-of-oci-networks)
 The list of ` oci-network-configuration ` records representing the networks to provision.
+Most users are supposed not to use this field and use the ` oci-extension ` record instead.

 ` volumes ` (default: ` () ` ) (type: list-of-oci-volumes)
 The list of ` oci-volume-configuration ` records representing the volumes to provision.
+Most users are supposed not to use this field and use the ` oci-extension ` record instead.

 ` verbose? ` (default: ` #f ` ) (type: boolean)
 When true, additional output will be printed, allowing to better follow